fabianjuelich/api_metrics_db/api.md

 For Financial Modeling Prep, there are four different versions available:

 1. Free: Provides access only to the US market, allows 250 requests per day, no access to premium endpoints, a maximum limit of 5 for all endpoints, and access to only annual data.
-2. Starter for $14/month: Offers 100% market coverage, allows 300 API requests per minute, provides 30 years of historical data, and can be canceled at any time.
+2. Starter for $19/month: Offers 100% market coverage, allows 300 API requests per minute, provides 30 years of historical data, and can be canceled at any time.
-3. Professional for $39/month: Also provides 100% market coverage, allows 750 API requests per minute, grants access to premium endpoints, offers 30 years of historical data, includes chat and email priority support, bulk download endpoints, WebSocket, and can be canceled at any time.
+3. Professional for $49/month: Also provides 100% market coverage, allows 750 API requests per minute, grants access to premium endpoints, offers 30 years of historical data, includes chat and email priority support, bulk download endpoints, WebSocket, and can be canceled at any time.
-4. Enterprise for $75/month: Offers 100% market coverage, access to premium endpoints, 30 years of historical data, is allowed for commercial use (unlike the others), includes chat and email priority support, a 99.95% uptime SLA, bulk endpoints, stock ownership endpoints, WebSocket, and can also be canceled at any time.
+4. Enterprise for $99/month: Offers 100% market coverage, 1,500 calls/minute, access to premium endpoints, 30 years of historical data, is allowed for commercial use (unlike the others), includes chat and email priority support, a 99.95% uptime SLA, bulk endpoints, stock ownership endpoints, WebSocket, and can also be canceled at any time.

+        FMP has since changed the prices and names of the services as follows:

+        Basic:
+            5 API Calls/Min.
+            5-Year Historical Data.
+            Fundamental and Market Data.
+            Free.

+        Starter:
+            Real-time Data
+            300 API Calls / Min
+            30+ Year Historical Data
+            Fundamental Data
+            Market Data
+            $29.00/mo.

+        Premium:
+            Real-time Data
+            750 API Calls / Min
+            30+ Year Historical Data
+            Fundamental Data
+            Market Data
+            Advanced Data
+            Websocket
+            Corporate Filings
+            $69.00/mo.

+         Ultimate:
+            Real-time Data
+            3,000 API Calls/Min
+            30+ Years Historical Data
+            Fundamental Data
+            Market Data
+            Advanced Data
+            Corporate Filings
+            Fund & ETF Data
+            ESG Data
+            Websocket
+            Bulk and Batch Deliver
+         $139.00/mo.

 For Leeway there are 2 different versions available:

-A Free and a Premium version for 69,95€/month, but the only difference here is the number of requests available.
+- A Free and a Premium version for 79,95€/month, but the only difference here is the number of requests available.

-The Free Plan offers only 50 requests per day, while the Premium version provides 100,000 requests per day.
+- The Free Plan offers only 50 requests per day, while the Premium version provides 100,000 requests per day.
 Both versions offer access to over 40 global exchanges, 25,000+ global stocks, and historical data of up to 20 years for fundamental data.
 For End-of-Day data, it's the same, except for historical data where the complete history is provided.

 For Alpha Vantage there are 3 different versions available:

-There is a Free version that covers the majority of the datasets for up to 5 API requests per minute and 100 requestes per day.
+- There is a Free version that covers the majority of the datasets for up to 5 API requests per minute and 100 requestes per day.

-An Acadameic version called “Academic Access”.
+- An Acadameic version called “Academic Access”.

 And a Premium version with several different payment plans: